All The Things you Probably Won't be Told about The Yorkshire Terrier!

 Luxating Patellas In Yorkshire Terriers

-If you are familiar with the history of the Yorkshire terrier then you already know that they may suffer from a variety of illnesses over the span of their life.
+leaf If you are familiar with the history of this little pup then you already know that they may suffer from a variety of illnesses over the span of their life.

 Some of them are hereditary in nature while others are the result of a poor diet or other form of improper care by their owners.